-Unlike methods such as traditional X-rays, CT scans can provide very clear images of the soft tissue around skeletal structures in your body while also providing images of the bones.
-So, in the case that someone is suffering from soft tissue damage to a bone, the doctor can accurately diagnose the injury and provide the patient with a better recovery plan.
+Unlike methods such as traditional x-rays, CT scans can provide very clear images of the soft tissue around skeletal structures in your body while also providing images of the bones.
+So, in the case that someone is suffering from soft tissue damage to a bone, the doctor can accurately diagnose the injury and provide the patient with a better recovery plan based on CT images.

 5. You have a tumor that doctors are performing surgery on.

 CT scans are often utilized to help guide surgeons as they perform things like biopsies.
-Because it allows the doctor to confirm the presence of a tumor while detailing and measuring its size and exact location, CT scans are very useful in helping surgeons.
+Because they allow the doctor to confirm the presence of a tumor while detailing and measuring its size and exact location, CT scans are very useful in helping surgeons.
 CT scans can also help doctors determine to what extent the tumor has become involved with surrounding tissue.

 6. You're undergoing some form of cancer treatment.

 CT scans help doctors plan and administer radiation treatments for patients with cancerous tumors since they provide such accurate detail in the images, especially when imaging soft tissue.
-CT scans also help doctors monitor the patient’s response to chemotherapy since it can help measure whether cancer has spread and how much it has.
+CT scans also play a large role in helping doctors monitor the patient’s response to chemotherapy, since they can show both whether cancer has spread and, if so, to what extent.

 7. You need to examine your bones to check for various skeletal diseases.